Introduction

 S=runif(n=1,min=min_init,max=max_init)

-# It returns a vector of lenght equal to 3 since the marking is
+# It returns a vector of length equal to 3 since the marking is

 # defined by the three places: S, I, and R.